At a Glance

 M24 x 2.0

-In light aircrafts the flight control system must have correctly adjusted cables to maintain correct rudder movement, smooth direction and precise level and control of flight.
+In light aircraft the flight control system must have correctly adjusted cables to maintain correct rudder movement, smooth direction and precise level and control of flight.
 Calmet Laboratory Services used a DBBSM-1000kg s-beam load cell to check the accuracy of the aircraft tension meters when applying tension to a cable.

 Force Measurement Determines The Effect of Girth Tension on Horse Gait

 Using electrical systems for the measurement of mechanical forces is by no means limited to machines and laboratory based applications.
 In her recently completed research thesis ‘Girth Tensions and their Effects on Equine Stride Characteristics’, Sue Wright of Moulton College Northampton used load cells, motion sensors and GPS amongst other technologies to measure and record the tension within the girth strap used to hold the saddle in place.